hyperledger-iroha/iroha-2-docs/src/reference/torii-endpoints.md

 ### Account Not Found 404

-Whether each prerequisite object was found and [`FindError`](/reference/data-model-schema#finderror):
+The following table shows which error you will get depending on which prerequisite object could not be found [`FindError`](/reference/data-model-schema#finderror):

 | Domain | Account | [`FindError`](/reference/data-model-schema#finderror)                     |